Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Study Design

 \textbf{Project Filtering and Sampling.} Analyzing all 28,575 projects is infeasible due to the intensive manual effort required to examine source code and answer our three research questions.
 Therefore, we curate a representative subset of projects through a multi-step filtering process.

 First, we filter by project popularity, including only repositories with at least 100 GitHub stars, an approach consistent with prior work~\citep{han2019characterization}, to focus on impactful OSS projects.
 This yields 3,067 repositories that reuse models from Hugging Face and 1,707 repositories that reuse models from PyTorch Hub.
 Next, to ensure statistical representativeness while keeping the analysis tractable, we apply stratified random sampling by hub (Hugging Face and PyTorch Hub) with a 95\% confidence level and a 5\% margin of error.
 Stratifying by hub was chosen because the two hubs differ in their typical domains (\eg NLP, computer vision, audio).
 This results in a final sample of 341 Hugging Face and 314 PyTorch Hub repositories.
-After removing duplicates, \PreliminaryTotalProjects unique projects remained.
+Five repositories appearing in both hubs were counted once in the total number of projects, resulting in 650 unique projects.

 \textbf{Initial Analysis.} Not every software project that uses a PTM qualifies as a target PTM reuse project for our study, as some may simply host tutorials demonstrating PTM usage.
 To better understand the nature of PTM usage, we conducted an initial analysis of how the \PreliminaryTotalProjects sampled projects incorporate PTMs.